 - "Push" below

-- "Federation" below
+- "Federation" on the next page

 - "Population" on the next page

 Push

 UCMDB can automatically discover most types of CIs available in Service Manager.
 This integration enables you to push these types of CIs from UCMDB to Service Manager.